DL_MESO is a general purpose mesoscale simulation package developed by Michael Seaton for

 Development History and Functionality

-The current version of DL_MESO is DL_MESO 2.6 (originally released in November 2015) and described fully in its user manual.
+The current version of DL_MESO is DL_MESO 2.7 (originally released in December 2018) and described fully in its

 The Lattice Boltzmann Equation code includes the following features:

-- Single relaxation time (BGK), two-relaxation-time (TRT) and multiple-relaxation-time (MRT) collision schemes
+Single relaxation time (BGK), two-relaxation-time (TRT), multiple-relaxation-time (MRT) and cascaded Lattice Boltzmann (CLBE) collision schemes

-- Lishchuk continuum-based methods (local and non-local implementations) for applying interfacial tensions
+Lishchuk continuum-based methods (various local and non-local implementations) for applying interfacial tensions

 LBE simulation of lid-driven cavity flow at Re=135 (left) and developing von Kármán vortex street in a channel (right)